 \label{sec:assessment}

-The choice of GAs options, such as the mutation rate, population size, natural selection, etc, appears difficult given the high number of existing variants, each developed for a specific problem \citep{Haupt2004, Costa2007a}.
-Thus, different studies suggest very different configurations \citep{DeJong1975a, Grefenstette1986, Back1996a, Back1996b}.
+Choosing GA options, such as the mutation rate, population size, natural and selection, appears to be difficult given the high number of existing variants, each developed for a specific problem \citep{Haupt2004, Costa2007a}.
+Thus, different studies suggest significantly different configurations \citep{DeJong1975a, Grefenstette1986, Back1996a, Back1996b}.

-In the present study, the choice of the meteorological variables (predictors) was still performed manually.
-Then, GAs had to optimize jointly, for all levels of analogy, (i) the spatial windows (position and size; different between the pressure levels), (ii) the temporal windows (hours of observation of the predictors), (iii) the number of analog situations, and (iv) later on, the selection of the pressure levels (two, in this case).
-The first experiments considered a single level of analogy (on the geopotential height, see section \ref{sec:am}), and a second level (on moisture) was added further on in section \ref{sec:assessment}\ref{sec:assessment:results}\ref{sec:assessment:mutation}.
+In the present study, the choice of meteorological variables (predictors) was still performed manually.
+Then, GAs were required to jointly optimize, for all levels of analogy, (i) the spatial windows (position and size, which differ between the pressure levels), (ii) the temporal windows (hours of observation of the predictors), (iii) the number of analog situations, and (iv) the selection of the pressure levels (two in this case).
+The first experiments considered a single level of analogy (on the geopotential height, see Section \ref{sec:am}), and a second level (on moisture) was added later in Section \ref{sec:assessment}\ref{sec:assessment:results}\ref{sec:assessment:mutation}.

 \subsection{Comparison process}

-The main goal of the present paper being to make recommendations on the use of GAs in order to optimize different AM variants, a systematic procedure was adopted.
-The results are summarized hereafter \citep[see][for the details]{Horton2012a}.
-In order to compare different configurations of GAs, a factorial design approach was applied, in a similar way as \citet{Costa2005a,Costa2007a} and \citet{Mariano2010a}.
-It allows isolating the effect of a parameter under different combinations of the other options.
+With the main goal of the present paper being to provide recommendations regarding the use of GAs to optimize different AM variants, a systematic procedure was adopted.
+The results are summarized in the following \citep[see][for the details]{Horton2012a}.
+In order to compare different configurations of GAs, a factorial design approach was applied, in a similar manner as in \citet{Costa2005a,Costa2007a} and \citet{Mariano2010a}.
+This allows the isolation of the effects of a parameter under different combinations of the other options.

-In order to evaluate a combination of operators/options, 10 optimizations per configuration of GAs were processed.
-With all combinations of GAs options, 21~630 optimizations were performed on an Intel Xeon based HPC cluster with 96 cpu, running Linux RedHat.
-Such assessment was not possible on the whole archive length, and had to be performed on a reduced calibration period: five years, from 1998 to 2002, but looking for analog dates on a 48 years period (1961-2008).
-The total resources needed for this comparison amount to 229~539 h cpu (26.2 yr cpu).
-One should remember that these intensive resources were needed in order to assess multiple combinations of GAs options in order to provide recommendations.
-Based on these, applying GAs to optimize AMs require some computational power, but not as much (the time needed is function of the archive length, the population number, GAs options, and the complexity of the AM to optimize).
+In order to evaluate a combination of operators/options, 10 optimizations were processed per configuration of GAs.
+For all combinations of GA options, 21~630 optimizations were performed on an Intel Xeon based HPC cluster with 96 CPU, running Linux RedHat.
+Such an assessment was not possible on the whole archive length, and had to be performed on a reduced calibration period of five years from 1998 to 2002, while looking for analog dates over a 48 year period (1961-2008).
+The total resources required for this comparison amounted to 229~539 h CPU (26.2 years CPU).
+One should remember that these intensive resources were required in order to assess multiple combinations of GA options, in order to provide recommendations.
+Based on these, applying GAs to optimize AMs requires some computational power, but not as much (the required time is a function of the archive length, the population number, GA options, and the complexity of the AM to be optimized).

 The performances were characterized by four indicators: (i) mean performance score: average of the final scores of the 10 optimizations, (ii) convergence: the number of optimizations that converged, (iii) number of generations: characterization of the convergence speed, and (iv) number of evaluations of the objective function: characterization of the required calculation time.